Invoice Template for Contractors

 Create professional invoices in minutes with this free contractor invoice template.
-Perfect for general contractors, independent contractors, and subcontractors.
+This contractor bill template is perfect for general contractors, and our independent contractor invoice templates are ideal for freelancers and subcontractors.
 Download in Excel, PDF, or Word format.
-Track labor hours, materials, equipment costs, and get paid faster.
-Works for any contracting business - construction, electrical, plumbing, HVAC, roofing, and more.
+If you need an invoice for contractor template that is easy to edit, this free contractor invoice template helps you track labor hours, materials, and equipment costs and get paid faster.

 “This template saved me hours every week.
 The Excel calculations are spot-on and clients love the professional look.”